 Once they have that information, the crooks can commit fraud, sell the data or contact a third party (such the victim’s bank or a supplier that the victim’s employer works with) requesting information about their account history.

 Breaches don’t have to be caused by someone acting maliciously.
 Verizon found that more than one in five incidents was the result of a mistake made by an employee.

 The most common errors involved sensitive information being sent to the wrong person.
 This might involve sending an email to the wrong person, attaching the wrong document or handing a physical file to someone who shouldn’t have access to the information.

 The next most common cause of human error was misconfiguration, which typically involves leaving a database containing sensitive information online without any password restrictions.

-It shouldn’t be a surprise that criminal hacking is the top cause of data breaches, because it’s often necessary to conduct specific types of attack.
-Malware and SQL injection, for example, are usually only possible if a crook hacks into an organisation’s system.
+It shouldn’t be a surprise that criminal hacking is the top cause of data breaches, because it’s often necessary to conduct specific attacks.
+Malware and SQL injection, for example, are usually only possible if a criminal hacks into an organisation’s system.

 What might come as a surprise is how many activities criminal hacking encompasses.
 It’s usually associated with computer coding, but Verizon found that the most common criminal hacking technique involved stolen credentials.

 This doesn’t require any technical knowledge.
 Crooks can purchase the credentials on the dark web, find them written down, crack them using a password-generating machine or guess them.

 Once a cyber criminal has a user’s login credentials, they can perform any number of nefarious activities, but it usually boils down to extracting information to commit fraud or sell on the dark web, or to launch further attacks, such as phishing scams.